relativehysteria/siren/README.md

 Create a file -- `TOKEN` -- in the root directory of this bot and put your token into it.

+The logging level is based on the `SIREN_LOG_LEVEL` environment variable.
+If it isn't set, it defaults to `info` (the levels are the same as the python logging levels).

 Requires py-cord and pynacl.

 The codebase is not thoroughly tested and because I tried to write code without